 Key points at a glance

-- Headline: HMRC splits the Advisory Electric Rate (AER) into 8p/mile for home charging and 14p/mile for public charging.
+- Headline: HMRC Advisory Electric Rate (AER): 7p/mile for home charging and 14p/mile for public charging (from 1 December 2025).

 - Scope: Applies to company cars.
 Private vehicles follow separate HMRC mileage rules.